top of page

 Since childhood, Alison has been an artist and loved creating, but her successful corporate career kept her fully engaged, and she couldn't pursue her passion full-time.
 Her professional art journey really began at the John C. Campbell Folk School in Brasstown, NC, where she first discovered her love for painting and abstract style.
 Over the years, she built her practice while working full time, turning spare rooms into studios and attending art collectives, workshops, and art colonies across the Southeast.

-In 2019, Alison moved to Asheville, just before the pandemic slowed her plans to establish a permanent studio.
-Then in 2024, Hurricane Helene devastated the River Arts District, destroying her shared studio working space and halting her progress once again.
+In 2019, Alison moved to Asheville, just before the global pandemic slowed her plans to establish a permanent studio.
+Then in 2024, Hurricane Helene devastated the River Arts District (RAD), destroying her shared studio working space and halting her progress once again.
 But resilience has always been at the heart of her practice.
-Later that year, she joined Resurrection Studios Collective in the historic Moog building — a light-filled space that now houses her working studio and gallery.
-From here, Alison continues to create new work, teach workshops, and welcome collectors into her world.
+Later that year, she joined Resurrection Studios Collective in the historic Moog building— an artist hub established for those displaced by the hurricane.
+In this welcoming light-filled space Alison created, exhibited, and sold her art - expanding her collection and her collectors.